 - Hall Two: History of innovation in the U.S. and its global impact.

 - Hall Three: Impact of American innovation on the MENA region.

-- Hall Five: Will showcase America’s natural beauty, our national Parks, and monumments.
+- Hall Five: America’s natural beauty, national Parks, and monuments.

-- Hall Six: Will showcase and promote travel and tourism in the U.S. market.
+- Hall Six: Travel and tourism in the U.S. market.

-- Hall Seven: Will provide VIP Space, as well as event space for various activities.
+- Hall Seven: VIP Space, as well as event space for various activities.

-On November 18th 2020, the U.S. Pavilion at Expo 2020 Dubai was officially handed over to John Rakolta Jr., U.S. Ambassador to the U.A.E. and Commissioner General of the U.S. Pavilion at Expo 2020 Dubai, at a small event in the presence of select American and Emirati business executives and officials, including Mr. Ulrich Brechbuhl, Counselor of the Department at the U.S. Department of State who represented Secretary Mike Pompeo.
+On November 18th, 2020, the USA Pavilion at Expo 2020 Dubai was officially handed over to John Rakolta Jr., Former U.S. Ambassador to the U.A.E. and Former Commissioner General of the U.S. Pavilion at Expo 2020 Dubai, at a small event in the presence of select American and Emirati business executives and officials, including Mr. Ulrich Brechbuhl, Counselor of the Department at the U.S. Department of State who represented former Secretary of State Mike Pompeo.

-This ceremony took place less than a year from the beginning of the global mega event which, following its postponement, will run from 1 October 2021 to 31 March 2022.
+This ceremony took place less than a year from the beginning of the global mega event which, following its postponement, ran from 1 October 2021 to 31 March 2022.

-The Business Council encourages its member companies and partners to engage to the widest extent possible in this important opportunity.
-And, it looks forward to continuing to work with the U.S. Government, U.A.E.
-Government, and many other partners in helping make the U.S. Pavilion a success and Expo 2020 the “biggest show on earth.”
+The Business Council encouraged its member companies and partners to engage to the widest extent possible in this important opportunity.
+And, it worked with the U.S. Government, U.A.E.
+Government, and many other partners in helping make the U.S. Pavilion a success and Expo 2020 the “greatest show on earth.”